earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 ## Continuous Deployment

-From where I'm at now, its not far to a full CI/CD solution.
+From where I'm at now, it's not far to a full CI/CD solution.

-First off I make my docker container inside an Earthfile.
+First off, I make my docker container inside an Earthfile.

 ~~~{.bash caption="Earthfile"}
 FROM public.ecr.aws/lambda/nodejs:12